-Senior Correspondent, Radio Free Bay Ridge
+Education Correspondent, Radio Free Bay Ridge

 Erik is an independent voter and formerly-closet progressive from Nowhere, Ohio.
 He works at a non-profit that promotes the learning of Ancient Greek and Latin, and is slowly trying to move into the education policy field.
 He enjoys playing D&D, hiking, and talking to strangers.
 His favorite episode is our analysis on how a new school can be built in the neighborhood to alleviate overcrowding.